-BUS 150 Special Topics in Business 3 credits Technology 3 class hrs technology of special interest to the college community that would not normally be part of the NMCC curriculum.
+BUS 150 Special Topics in Business Technology 3 credits / 3 class hrs

+This survey course is intended to provide the opportunity to offer courses of variable content on emerging issues or technology of special interest to the college community that would not normally be part of the NMCC curriculum.
 Topics and content will vary from semester to semester.
 This course will increase the awareness of current issues and technology surrounding the student.